Iqbal-PERCCOM/Timezone/README.md

 2.Textual Interface for timezone

 1. Type tui_timezone
-2. Type Continet and City Name with space in between (in dialog box)
+2. Type Continet and City Name separated by / (e.g Europe/Helsenki) (in input box)
-3. Finally time and date are displayed in another dialog box
+3. Finally time and date are displayed

 3.GUI with Localization(Language: Bangla)